Jutho/KrylovKit.jl/docs/src/index.md

     matrix `B` in the right hand side of the generalized eigenvalue problem ``A v = B v λ``.
-    The Matlab implementation was described by Money and Ye and is known as `EIGIFP`; in particular it extends the Krylov subspace with a vector corresponding to the step between the current and previous estimate, analoguous to the locally optimal preconditioned conjugate gradient method (LOPCG).
+    The Matlab implementation was described by Money and Ye and is known as `EIGIFP`; in particular it extends the Krylov subspace with a vector corresponding to the step between the current and previous estimate, analogous to the locally optimal preconditioned conjugate gradient method (LOPCG).
 In particular, with Krylov dimension 2, it becomes equivalent to the latter.
 *   `svdsolve`: finding largest singular values based on Golub-Kahan-Lanczos